ashishkumar3/ashishkumar3.github.io-blog/src/content/blog/strategy-pattern/index.md

 ***What else can we do?***

 How about we add the particular functionality to only the classes that need it.
-In this way we don't have to override the `Car` class.
+In this way, we don't have to override the `Car` class.
 This can be accomplished with **Interfaces**!

 > Program to an interface, not an implementation!

 If you remember, an Interface is used to implement complete abstraction.
-So we only specify the method declaration and the classes that implements them, have to give the definition for those methods.
+So, we only specify the method declaration and the classes that implements them, have to give the definition for those methods.

-Now this helps in seperate our implementations.
+Now this helps in seperating our implementations.
 So, the question comes, what interfaces to make and which methods to add in those interfaces?

 > Identify the aspects of your application that vary and separate them from what stays the same.

 Only the `drive` method is not changing throughout the project, so that will remain the same and now we can move display and engine method to the interfaces.

 > Interfaces follow a naming convention where their name end with -able.
 This means something which implements it, is <mark>able</mark> to do that.

 ***Displayable and Enginable Interfaces***

-As the name suggest something which is able to be displayed.
+As the name suggests, something which is able to be displayed or something which is able to be enginable.
 The classes which will implement this, can then override the method.

 ```java
 public interface Displayable {